junsklee/cubrid-testtools/CTP/builder_tester/docs/architecture/README.md

 ## Flow

 1. Client POSTs to Builder `/build` with `commits[]`, `tests[]`, `callbackUrl`, `workerIp`, `buildType`.
-2. Builder task builds each commit (Docker or direct).
+2. Builder task builds each commit (Docker or direct) in isolation onto a common baseline (parent of earliest commit).
 For each built artifact, it calls Tester `/test` on `workerIp` with the test details.
 3. Tester extracts the build, configures CUBRID, runs the shell test in Docker (or direct fallback).
 The testcases mount is read-write.
 Result is read from `<scriptBase>.result` (e.g., `foo.sh` → `foo.result`).
 4. Builder aggregates results and POSTs them to `callbackUrl`.